USRSE/usrse.github.io/_events/repeated/carcc-data.md

 ---

+*Reoccurring monthly: First Tuesday of the month, 1pm ET*

 Do you help researchers compute with data?
 The Data-Facing Track of the CaRCC People Network brings together people from research computing groups, libraries, research institutes, and other organizations who support data-enabled research.

 Topics include: